DeveloVooshGWeb/funkin-motion-android/README.md

-# GWebDev Funkin Motion Android
+# GWebDev Funkin Motion Mobile
 YES! \
-So about motion android \
+So about motion mobile \
 I managed to manipulate tcp sockets and do some messing around \
-To send my android phone's accelerometer signals onto my computer \
+To send my mobile phone's accelerometer signals onto my computer \
 And manipulate it in game to make \
-IDK android motion to fnf \
+IDK mobile motion to fnf \
 And i had a stroke in ballistic i would say LOL \
+ \
+**NOTE THAT THIS IS ONLY FOR ANDROID RIGHT NOW** \
+ \
 But yeee it might be a little hard to follow compiling \
 To compile for windows just follow the fucking instructions in the main funkin repository over at https://github.com/ninjamuffin99/Funkin \
 To compile for android you need to download these 3 things